.

 Eligibility

 Upon UCSB Admission: The College of Engineering invites approximately the top 10% of incoming freshmen into the Honors Program based on a comprehensive review of the applicant.
 Select transfer students will be invited to join the Honors Program.
+Students will be notified about joining the Honors Program when notified about UCSB admission.

 Students who are not eligible for the Program at the time of admission may request to enter the program after attaining a cumulative UCSB GPA of 3.5 or greater after three regular quarters at UCSB.